alastairrushworth/htmldf/README.md

     ## [3] NA
     ## [4] NA

-Social profiles embedded on the page.
-At present, Twitter, Facebook and Linkedin are extracted.
+`html_df()` will try to parese out any social profiles embedded or mentioned on the page.
+Currently, this includes profiles for the sites

+-   bitbucket
+-   devto
+-   facebook
+-   github
+-   gitlab
+-   instagram
+-   keybase
+-   linkedin
+-   mastodon
+-   orcid
+-   patreon
+-   researchgate
+-   stackoverflow
+-   twitter
+-   youtube

 ``` r
 z$social